rodosha98/GitHomework/README.md

-folder there are images of the floor and robotype logot In images folder there are images of the floor and robotype logot Orion5 project contains 7 stl files which describe it’s 3D model of each link
+folder there are images of the floor and robotype logot In images folder there are images of the floor and robotype logot Orion5 project contains 7 stl files which describe it’s 3D model of each link Puma 560 project contains 7 stl files which describe it’s 3D model of each link.
+Puma is 7-linked robot including the base